 See how to perform common actions and tasks with the Collector at Use the Collector: How to perform common tasks.

-The pipeline is constructed during Collector startup based on the pipeline definition.
-See Collector components to understand the behavior of each component.
+The pipeline is constructed during Collector startup based on your Collector’s config file.

 A pipeline configuration typically looks like this: